 - Cook in batches.
 It's not just about time.
 Buying ingredients for 5 portions is cheaper per serving than cooking individual meals.

-- Holland & Barrett sales.
-Their penny sales and BOGOF deals are worth watching.
+- Watch the Holland & Barrett sales.
+Their penny sales and BOGOF deals are worth timing.
 Stock up on protein powder and supplements when the prices drop.

 Frequently Asked Questions